jlhood/jlhood.github.io/_posts/2017-05-01-dont-worry-about-failure.md

 ---

 I think it's so important not to let fear of failure hold you back.
-One of the most important and rewarding aspects of life is persuing and achieving personal growth in whatever interests you.
+One of the most important and rewarding aspects of life is pursuing and achieving personal growth in whatever interests you.
 However this only comes from challenging your limits.
 When you're forced beyond your comfort zone, you are guaranteed to struggle at times, but that's ok!
 In fact, it's more than ok.
 It's a perfectly natural and normal part of learning.

 A long time ago, a coach taught me that there are 4 stages to learning something new: